Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot-Ecosystem-Economy_Slides.md

 To solve this problem, Polkadot additionally takes a storage deposit (in the form of Reserved Balance) for any data stored in the blockchain.

-This deposit is returned to the user when the user removes the data from the chain.
+- This deposit is returned to the user when the user removes the data from the chain.

-This deposit can be quite extreme, since it is returned to the user, and can represent the impermanence or lack of "importance" of the data.
+- This deposit can be quite extreme, since it is returned to the user, and can represent the impermanence or lack of "importance" of the data.

 ---

 ## Dust Accounts & Existential Deposit

-The most bloat-ful storage on most blockchains are user accounts.
+The most bloat-ful storage on most blockchains are user accounts:

-Both Ethereum and Bitcoin are riddled with "dust accounts" which have such a small balance, they are not worth "cleaning up".
+- Both Ethereum and Bitcoin are riddled with "dust accounts" which have such a small balance, they are not worth "cleaning up".

-Polkadot solves this by having an "existential deposit" that all users must hold a minimum amount of DOT, else their account data will be cleaned up.
+- Polkadot solves this by having an "existential deposit" that all users must hold a minimum amount of DOT, else their account data will be cleaned up.

----

-# DOT Token Utilities
+- Existential deposit can be thought of as a storage deposit for account data.

 ---